-Orientation for all new incoming students is organized by the Dean of Students Office, in participation with the Office of the Registrar, faculty and staff members, and student volunteers.
+The Dean of Students Office, in participation with the Office of the Registrar and all Administrative, Faculty, Staff members and student volunteers organizes Orientation for all new incoming students.
 The new student orientation program provides important information in regards to academic programs, registration (class, meal plan, dorms, health insurance, etc.), resources, student services, career services, counseling services, financial aid, and other aspects of the university experience.
-Orientation encourages student involvement and school spirit, and provides an introduction to University life.
+It also encourages student involvement and school spirit.
+Students are introduced into the university life at North American University through new student orientation.